 If 2021 could be categorized as a year of recovery, 2022 will likely prove to be a year of moderation.
 Following record economic and spectacular corporate earnings growth, to expect normalization is reasonable.
 As we have distanced ourselves in time from the onset of the pandemic, some issues and concerns have receded into the background while others are just starting to emerge.
+Foremost among these is the unfortunate escalation in the Russian/Ukraine crisis.
+It is indeterminant as to how or what may happen in its eventuality but clearly it has already had a huge impact.
+In this day and age, it is almost incomprehensible that a situation like this should arise and cause such human suffering.
+Markets will remain in flux while the issue remains ongoing.
 This suggests this year could be different from the last two, and it is likely that markets will have to adjust to new and different challenges.
 Although this heightens the uncertainty, it should not detract entirely from good fundamental underpinnings and favourable trends.